The Sculpture in Schools

 The Old Time Looking Storyteller Chair will be a permanent reminder for the children of their experience working in cement.
 It will also give the children the opportunity to engage with story and narrative.
 I can see children or a storyteller leaning forward in the chair telling and retelling stories to a captivated audience.
 The storyteller’s chair will be a perfect addition to our school playground and another way for us to fuel the imagination of the children.

 Installation Artwork by Adrian Ward

 The artwork by Artist Adrian Ward at Scotch College is skillfully sculptured in cement, a material that can withstand all that the outdoors and primary students can "dish out".

 Trapped within the art installation exist some of the original objects, for example with an armchair and an ottoman.

 A closer look reveals to the viewer, this armchair is not in fabric but cement as with the school bag with a red rust patina.
-Look even closer and a fish, cabbage and of cause a lemon, sit strategically positioned ready to be cooked.
-The inside is outside and the food is uncooked.
+Look even closer and a fish, cabbage, and of cause a lemon, sit strategically positioned ready to be cooked.

 The artist sees that children like no other time in human history, are spending their lives inside.
 The result is an ever-widening disconnect from the natural world.
 The natural world, the outside keeps us alive.
 We are intimately intertwined with nature not only for our survival but our psychological well-being.
 The artist's intention in "Outdoor Living Room" is to reconnect students to nature by re-contextualizing their indoor environment outside and to present the raw ingredients nature provides that sustain us and connect us to the living world around us.